Tuesday, May 10, 2016

 “Oh, they are definitely dating,” the one socialite woman said to another.

-On the night of the Ball, she slipped into her red and black lace Christmas gown and pulled her hair up in curls.
+On the night of the Ball, she slipped into her Christian Dior red and black lace Christmas gown and pulled her hair up in curls.
+The dress had a cinched-waist and a full skirt.
+She clipped on pearl earrings and grabbed her satin clutch.

 “I’m ready for the Ball, Father,” Margaret said.
 She kissed her father on the cheek.
 “You will see.
 I’m about to prove you wrong.
 James is my true love.
 There is no one else for me.
 You can introduce me to all the men in the world.”

-“Yes, I am ready as well,” her father said, as he adjusted his black tuxedo.
-“I’m just not so sure that there might be a better match for you than James.”
+“What a doll face!
+You’ll knock their socks off in that dress,” her father said, as he adjusted his black tuxedo with pocket squares.
+“I’m ready, too!
+I’m just not so sure that there might be a better match for you than James.”

 “Maybe I should have worn an ugly dress,” she mumbled, as she noticed the bar on the corner with a jazz piano.
 “Everyone will want to dance with me now . . .”